tobyhodges/metagenomics-shell-workbench/episodes/06-organization.md

 - Which quality cutoff did you use?
 - What version of a given program did you implement your analysis in?

-Good documentation is key to avoiding this issue, and luckily enough, recording your computational experiments is even easier than recording lab data.
-Copy/Paste will become your best friend, sensible file names will make your analysis understandable by you and your collaborators, and writing the methods section for your next paper will be easy!
-Remember that in any given project of yours, it's worthwhile to consider a future version of yourself as an entirely separate collaborator.
-The better your documenation is, the more this 'collaborator' will feel indebted to you!
+Good documentation is vital in avoiding this issue, and luckily enough, recording your computational experiments is even easier than recording lab data.
+Copy/Paste will become your best friend, sensible file names will make your analysis understandable by you and your collaborators, and writing the methods section for your following paper will be easy!
+Remember that in any project of yours, it's worthwhile to consider a future version of yourself as an entirely separate collaborator.
+The better your documentation is, the more this 'collaborator' will feel indebted to you!

-With this in mind, let's have a look at the best practices for documenting your genomics project.
+With this in mind, let's look at the best practices for documenting your genomics project.
 Your future self will thank you.

-In this exercise we will setup a file system for the project we will be working on during this workshop.
+In this exercise, we will set up a file system for the project we will be working on during this workshop.

 We will start by creating a directory that we can use for the rest of the workshop.
-First navigate to your home directory.
-Then confirm that you are in the correct directory using the `pwd` command.
+First, navigate to your home directory.
+Then, confirm that you are in the correct directory using the `pwd` command.

 ~~~
-$ cd
+$ cd ~
 $ pwd
 ~~~
 {: .bash}